filewatcher/filewatcher/README.md

      --version, -v:   Print version and exit
         --help, -h:   Show this message
---interval, -i <f>:   Interval in seconds to scan filesystem, defaults to 0.5 seconds
+--interval, -i <f>:   Interval in seconds to scan filesystem, defaults to 0.5 seconds --delay, -d <f>:   Delay in seconds to execute the command again, defaults to 0.0 seconds
         --exec, -e:   Execute file as a script when file is updated --include, -n <s>:   Include files (default: *) --exclude, -x <s>:   Exclude file(s) matching (default: "")